 Definition and types of unemployment

-He unemployment It is a condition where a portion of the working-age population cannot find employment, even though they are available to work.
-This situation affects both individuals and the overall economy.
+The unemployment it is a condition where a part of the active population cannot find work, even if they are available to work.
+This situation affects both individuals and the general economy.

-Understanding unemployment involves knowing who is part of the active populationThat is, those who are working or actively seeking employment.
+Understanding unemployment implies knowing who is part of it active population, that is, those who are actively working or looking for employment.

-Furthermore, there are various types of unemployment that reflect different causes and characteristics of a country's economic and social dynamics.
+Furthermore, there are various types of unemployment that reflect different causes and characteristics of the economic and social dynamics of a country.

 Concept of unemployment and active population

-The labor force includes people who are working or looking for work and are available to work.
-Unemployment occurs when these people cannot find employment, despite their efforts.
+The workforce includes people who work or are looking for work and are available to do so.
+Unemployment occurs when these people do not find employment, despite their efforts.

-This phenomenon is a key indicator of a country's economic health and reflects the health of the labor market and the economy in general.
+This phenomenon is a key indicator of the economic state of a country and reflects the health of the labor market and the economy in general.

-Measuring unemployment is crucial for designing public policies that promote job creation and improve social welfare.
+Measuring unemployment is crucial to designing public policies that encourage job creation and improve social well-being.

 Main types of unemployment

-Frictional unemployment occurs when people change jobs or enter the labor market, and is a temporary and common process in dynamic economies.
+Frictional unemployment occurs when people change jobs or enter the labor market, being a temporary and common process in dynamic economies.

-Seasonal unemployment affects sectors such as agriculture or tourism, where the demand for labor varies depending on the time of year.
+Seasonal unemployment affects sectors such as agriculture or tourism, where the demand for work varies depending on the time of year.

-Cyclical unemployment arises during times of economic recession, when the drop in demand forces companies to reduce their workforce.
+Cyclical unemployment arises in times of economic recession, when falling demand forces companies to reduce their workforce.

-Finally, structural unemployment results from a prolonged mismatch between job skills and market needs, originating from technological or economic changes.
+Finally, structural unemployment is the result of a prolonged mismatch between labor skills and market needs, originating from technological or economic changes.

 Causes of unemployment

-The causes of unemployment are diverse and affect a country's labor market dynamics in both the short and long term.
-Understanding these causes is essential to addressing the problem.
+The causes of unemployment are diverse and affect both the short and long term labor dynamics in a country.
+Understanding these causes is essential to face the problem.

-The main factors include economic changes, technological innovations, and aspects related to globalization and vocational training.
+Among the main factors are economic changes, technological innovations and aspects linked to globalization and vocational training.

-Inefficiencies and rigidity in the labor market also play a role, hindering the effective absorption of available labor in different situations.
+The inefficiencies and rigidity of the labor market also play a role, making it difficult to effectively absorb the available labor force in different situations.

 Economic and technological factors

-Economic fluctuations directly affect the demand for labor, since during periods of recession production decreases and employment is reduced.
+Economic fluctuations directly affect the demand for labor, since in periods of recession production decreases and employment is reduced.

 Technological advances can replace certain jobs, causing structural unemployment by making certain job skills obsolete.